North Carolina Divorce Procedures

 Commencing the North Carolina Divorce Procedure

-It can be said that a civil lawsuit has begun when an individual files a complaint.
-This Complaint is made up of 3 sections: The Complaint, the Verification and the Summons.
-In this state, the law mentions that the Complaint must be filed in that county in which at least one of the divorcing partners is residing on the filing date.
+It can be said that a civil lawsuit has begun, as soon as an individual files a complaint.
+This Complaint comprises of 3 sections: The Complaint, the Verification, and the Summons.
+In North Carolina, law states that the Complaint must be filed in that particular county, in which at least one of the divorcing partners is residing on the filing date.

 When the Plaintiff approaches the courthouse for filing a Complaint, the Plaintiff must retain an original copy of all documents along with 2 copies of the verified Complaint.
-In order to pay the filing fee, it is essential to maintain money order or certified check or cash.
+In order to pay the filing fee, it is essential to arrange for money order, or certified check, or cash.

 Discovery process in North Carolina Divorce Procedure

-Within the context of litigation, the formalized exchange of information that takes place is termed as the Discovery Process.
-At the end of this process, both the divorcing partners get a crystal clear understanding of the facts of the case and thus the pros and cons of their relative situations.
-The various methods implemented during a discovery process are as follows.
+Within the context of litigation, formalized exchange of information that takes place is termed as the Discovery Process.
+At the end of this process, both the divorcing partners acquire crystal clear understanding of the facts of the case, and thus the pros and cons of their relative situations.
+The various methods implemented during a discovery process are as follows:

 • Requests for admission